Job: Wildlife Rehabilitation Technician

 - Respond to inquiries from members of the public and other local rehabilitation centers.

-- Ability to read, write and comprehend detailed animal care protocols and medical notes.
+- Ability to read, write and comprehend detailed animal care protocols.

 - Ability to understand basic medical terminology, avian physiology and anatomy.